-A put option is a derivative that gives the buyer the right, but not the obligation, to sell a futures contract at a designated strike price before the contract expires.
+A put option is a derivative that gives the buyer the right, but not the obligation, to sell some underlying asset or security at a designated strike price before the contract expires.
 A long put option is a thus short position on the underlying asset.

-In commodity markets, buying put options is often a low-risk way to take a short position in a market.
+Buying put options on commodities futures contracts can be an effective way to take a short position in a commodity.
 When one purchases a put option, the risk is limited to the price paid for the put option (the premium) plus any commissions and exchange fees.
 Buying or selling a futures contract exposes a trader to potentially unlimited losses.

-Most traders do not exercise put options (or convert into a short futures position), rather they chose to close a put option position before it expires.
+Most traders do not exercise put options (or convert into a short futures position).
+Rather, they chose to close a put option position before it expires.

 Example of a Long Put Option

 The purchase of a November $7.00 soybean put option gives the buyer the right to sell a November soybean futures contract at $7.00 anytime before the option expires.